Puzzlepart/bestillingsportalen/Deployment-guide.md

 - `tenantId` - Id of the tenant to deploy to.
 Can be found in the Azure Active Directory blade.

-- `spoTenantName` - Name of the SharePoint tenant excluding .sharepoint.com e.g. `contoso`.
+- `spoTenantName` - Name of the SharePoint tenant excluding .sharepoint.com e.g. `puzzlepart`.

 - `requestsSiteName` - Name of the SharePoint site to store requests made by users, can include spaces (URL/Alias automatically generated).
 If the site exists, it will prompt to overwrite and will apply the PnP provisioning template.

 - `requestsSiteDesc` - Description of the site that will be created above.

-- `managedPath ` - Managed path configured in the tenant e.g. 'sites' or 'teams' (no forward slash).
+- `managedPath` - Managed path configured in the tenant e.g. 'sites' or 'teams' (no forward slash).

 - `subscriptionId` - Azure subscription to deploy the solution to (MUST be associated with the Entra ID directory of the Microsoft 365 tenant that you wish to deploy this solution to).

 - `region` - Azure region in which to create the resources.
-The internal name should be used e.g. `uksouth`.
+The internal name should be used e.g. `norwayeast`.
 The location MUST support Automation and Logic Apps.
 See [Valid Azure locations](https://azure.microsoft.com/en-gb/explore/global-infrastructure/products-by-region/?products=logic-apps%2Cautomation&regions=all).

 - `resourceGroupName` - Name for a new resource group to deploy the solution to - the script will create this resource group.

- - `appName` - Name for the Entra ID app that will be created e.g. `ProvisionAssist`.
+- `appName` - Name for the Entra ID app that will be created e.g. `Bestillingsportalen`.

 - `createSelfSignedCert` - Specifies whether to create a self-signed certificate as part of the deployment.
 If set to true, a self-signed cert will be created through the Azure CLI with the name specified in the 'certName' parameter.

- - `certName` - Name for the self-signed certificate e.g. 'provisionassist'.
+- `certName` - Name for the self-signed certificate e.g. 'bestillingsportalen-cert'.
 If you are creating your own certificate, this parameter is still mandatory and should match the name of your certificate.

 - `certValidityDays` - Number of days that the certificate is valid for (if 'createSelfSignedCert' is set to true).
 The default is 365 days.

 - `pnpAppId` - Id of the PnP Entra app registration that you created when configuring PnP PowerShell.

 - `pnpCertPath` - Path to the PnP certificate on your local machine that you created when configuring PnP PowerShell.